domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 ## M. Ng, Philosopher Friend
 Paired with capitalism, new forms of representation (e.g., new identities) = new forms of materialism

+## Parallax View
+Looking at something from radically different perspectives; the only way to break through a dialectical stalemate and make real progress as a society.

 ## Willard Van Orman Quine, American Philosopher
 Words only have meaning insofar as we humans place meaning in them.